Recognizability of morphisms: Elementary morphisms

 The following statement, which is a particular case of Theorem~\ref{theoremIndecomposable} appears in \cite{BertheSteinerThuswaldnerYassawi2019} (Lemma 3.3).
-We give an independent proof. \begin{proposition} If $\sigma\colon A^*\to B^*$ is left marked, then it is recognizable for aperiodic points. \end{proposition} The proof uses the following elementary lemma. \begin{lemma} Let $\sigma\colon A^*\to B^*$ be an injective morphism and let $U=\sigma(A)$.
-If $\sigma$ is not injective on $A^{\N}$, there exist words $u,v,w$ such that
+We give an independent proof. \begin{proposition} If $\sigma\colon A^*\to B^*$ is left marked, then it is recognizable for aperiodic points. \end{proposition}